naturallaw777/Sovran_SystemsOS/README.md

 cd Sovran_SystemsOS
 ```

-or clone the **development mirror** from GitHub (this repository), which
+or clone the **development mirror** from GitHub, which tracks Gitea's
-tracks Gitea's `staging-dev` branch and may contain untested changes:
+`staging-dev` branch and may contain untested changes:

 ```bash
 git clone https://github.com/naturallaw777/Sovran_SystemsOS.git